- 86% of employees look at company reviews and ratings before applying for a job.

 Building an employer brand is an ongoing process.
 Measure the impact of your effort through employee satisfaction surveys, feedback from candidates, and retention rates.
 Analyse the data and identify areas where you can improve.
 Remember, Rome wasn’t built in a day, and neither is a winning employer brand.
 Be open to making adjustments along the way to keep evolving and staying ahead of the competition.

 Creating and managing an employer brand can be overwhelming, but fear not!
-With Hybr1d, you can forget about routine tasks such as setting up meetings, manually updating data base, rolling out documents company-wide etc. It’s time to focus on building a winning employer brand.
-From onboarding, data management, devices, and payroll, to offboarding, Hybr1d has got you covered.
+With ZenAdmin, you can forget about routine tasks such as setting up meetings, manually updating data base, rolling out documents company-wide etc. It’s time to focus on building a winning employer brand.
+From onboarding, employee data management, devices, and payroll, to offboarding, ZenAdmin has got you covered.

 Follow these steps as closely as you can, invest in employer branding, keep refining your strategy and viola!
 You will soon become a great place to work and top talent will line up to join you!